Railroad electrification in the United States: New York–Washington

 Since its takeover by Amtrak in 1976, both the Northeast and Keystone Corridors are undergoing extensive wire replacements, either by Amtrak or SEPTA, while the through-freight branches taken over by Conrail have been de-electrified and freight operations carried out by diesel locomotives.
 Those lines that were de-electrified, but have transmission lines are maintained by Amtrak through arrangements through Conrail's successors, Norfolk Southern and CSX Transportation.

 Rock Island & Southern Railway

 This railroad electrified 52 mi between Rock Island and Monmouth, Illinois using an 11 kV 25 Hz system.

 Spokane & Inland Empire Railroad

 In 1906, this railroad electrified from Spokane to Colfax, Washington and Moscow, Idaho using a 6600 V 25 Hz system.

-Suburban Commuter Operations
+Suburban commuter operations

 Boston, Revere Beach and Lynn

 From 1928 to its abandonment in 1940, the narrow-gauge Boston, Revere Beach and Lynn Railroad was operated with overhead electrification.
 The railroad shut down in 1940, and portions of it were used for the MBTA Blue Line which opened in 1953, although it used an entirely new electrification system and is operated as part of a subway system.